Natural Environment

 The fauna of the Kalkalpen is extraordinarily diverse.

-Forest wilderness, natural landscapes with streams, and caves create an ideal habitat for many rare species.
+Forest wilderness, natural landscapes as well as streams, and caves create an ideal habitat for many rare species.
 In addition to red deer and chamois, forest birds, hundreds of butterfly species, amphibians and reptiles, numerous beetle rarities can also be spotted: the 22 primeval forest relict species detected so far (in particular sophisticated species inhabiting dead wood) include the Alpine longhorn beetle and the peltis.

 Thanks to successful reintroduction efforts, the lynx also returned to the National Park area.
 There has been a “newcomer” in the last few years with the black stork and the survival of the Danube trout species was secured by preserving its habitat.

 The shy lynx returned to the Kalkalpen, following a long absence, in the late 1990s.
 It was first spotted in the National Park territory by camera traps in 2000.
-Today at least six lynx (Skadi, Luzi, Aira, Lakota, Karo and Juri) have their territories in the forest wilderness of the protected area.
+Today five lynx (Skadi, Luzi, Lakota, Karo and Janus) have their territories in the forest wilderness of the protected area.

 The white-backed woodpecker is the rarest species of woodpecker in Austria.
 Due to the fact that it depends on large deposits of dead wood, its habitat is limited to original beech and mixed beech forests.
 This bird, which is protected across Europe, has found an ideal habitat in the forest wilderness of the Kalkalpen National Park.